Ichabod Crane: Encounter with the Headless Horseman

 During his journey home, Ichabod encounters another traveller, who is eventually revealed to be the legendary Headless Horseman; the ghost of a Hessian soldier who was decapitated by a cannonball during the American Revolutionary War.
-Ichabod flees with the Headless Horseman pursuing him, eventually crossing a bridge near the Dutch burial ground.
-Because the ghost is incapable of crossing this bridge, Ichabod assumes that he is safe.
-However, before Ichabod can react, the Headless Horseman throws his severed head at him, knocking him from the back of his own horse and sending him "tumbling headlong into the dust."
-The next morning, Ichabod's hat is found abandoned near the church bell bridge, and close beside it is a shattered pumpkin.
-Ichabod is never seen in Sleepy Hollow again and is therefore presumed to have been spirited away by the Headless Horseman.
+Ichabod flees with the Headless Horseman pursuing him, eventually crossing a bridge near the old Dutch churchyard.
+Because the ghost is supposedly incapable of crossing this bridge, Ichabod assumes that he is safe.
+However, the Headless Horseman throws his severed head at him, knocking Ichabod from the back of his own horse before he can react, sending him "tumbling headlong into the dust."
+The next morning, Ichabod's hat is found abandoned near the church bridge, and close beside it is a shattered pumpkin.
+Ichabod is never seen again in Sleepy Hollow, and is therefore presumed to have been spirited away by the Headless Horseman.

-Later, "an old farmer, who had been down to New York on a visit several years after, and from whom this account of the ghostly adventure was received" suggests that Ichabod had been frightened by both the Horseman and the anticipated anger of his current landlord into leaving the town forever, later to become "a justice of the ten-pound court" in "ten-pound part of the country."
+Later, information received from "an old farmer, who had been down to New York on a visit several years after, and from whom this account of the ghostly adventure was received" suggests that a still-living Ichabod had abruptly left the town forever by having been frightened away by both the Horseman and the anticipated anger of his current landlord, eventually becoming "a justice of the ten-pound court" in "a distant part of the country," and also "in mortification at having been suddenly dismissed by the heiress".
 Katrina marries Brom, who is said to look "exceedingly knowing whenever the story of Ichabod was related, and always laughed heartily at the mention of the pumpkin."
 These events "led some to suspect that he knew more about the matter than he chose to tell."
 Therefore, it can be assumed that Brom himself was the Horseman, whose legend he took advantage of to rid himself of his rival.